 #3: Being late on 1 card could raise the APR on all cards

-If you could just end up in 1 late payment, you could incur a penalty rate on all your cards, even though you may have been timely while paying the balances on the other cards.
+If you could just end up with 1 late payment, you could incur a penalty rate on all your cards, even though you may have been times while paying the balances on the other cards.
 So you should monitor all your accounts and remember the due dates of each of the cards so that you don’t make a single late payment.
-You will most likely be stuck with the high APR for few more months, but as per the CARD Act, issuers of credit card should reconsider the penalty of a cardholder post 6 months.
+You will most likely be stuck with the high APR for few more months, but as per the CARD Act, issuers of credit cards should reconsider the penalty of a cardholder post 6 months.

 #4: Paying off your balance early hurts your credit, is a myth

 This is one of the most famous myths and if you maintain a balance on your card, this wouldn’t even improve your credit score.
 In fact, if the balance is pretty high, this could actually hurt your score.
 Your priority should be paying on time and then you should focus on interest payments, late payments, and damage to credit.